LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

   <tr><td><span style="color:yellow"><b>Yellow</b></span></td><td>Wi-Fi antenna connectors</td></tr>
   <tr><td><span style="color:fuchsia"><b>Fuchsia</b></span></td><td>Power connector</td></tr>
 </table>

-You also need to remove the glass film and Instapak foam used to protect your Vector during shipment.

 {{% alert title="Note" color="info" %}}
 The ports on your Vector might be arranged differently than in the above